VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_9.99.md

 ### API diff

 This is a live document so there's no static list to link to.
 However our [Jenkins bots](https://jenkins.mono-project.com/job/xamarin-macios-pr-builder/) produce this information for every commit that is being built.
-Pick on based on `xcode8` and look for the **API diff** link on the left column.
+Pick any build based on `xcode8` and look for the **API diff** link on the left column.